 - Does your company’s ingredient suppliers test on animals?
 If not, how do you verify or ensure that they don’t?

-- Does your company allow your products or ingredients to be tested on animals when required by law?
+- Does your company allow its products or ingredients to be tested on animals when required by law?

-- Does your company sell in countries that require animal testing by law, like mainland China?
+- Does your company sell in countries that require animal tests, like mainland China?

-It is important that a truly cruelty-free company is able and willing to answer all of the above questions in order to be considered cruelty-free in 2020.
+It’s important that a truly cruelty-free company is able and willing to answer all of the above questions in order to be considered cruelty-free in 2021.

-All of the brands listed in our Cruelty-Free Directory have been vetted and only brands that have cooperatively answered all of the above questions are listed.
+All of the brands listed in our Cruelty-Free Directory have been vetted and only brands that have cooperatively answered all of the above questions will be included in our lists.

 If a company refuses to address any of the above questions or cannot provide clarifications upon follow-up, we would not consider them cruelty-free and they’re placed in our Unclear Policies — Grey Area Brand List.